Zi4Sec/shadowsocks-v2ray-tls/README.md

 ### Add a new non roor user and change the directory permissions
-- It is better to run the service as a nonroot user.
+- It is better to run the service as a non-root user.
   ```bash
   sudo adduser vpn
   ```